Scroll for Important Safety Information and Indications.

 - Jaw-bone problems (osteonecrosis)—Severe jaw bone problems may happen.
 Your healthcare provider should examine your mouth before you start SUTENT.
 Your healthcare provider may tell you to see your dentist before you start SUTENT

 - Hormone problems, including thyroid and adrenal gland problems—Your healthcare provider may do tests to check your thyroid and adrenal gland function during SUTENT treatment.
-Tell your doctor if you have any of the following signs and symptoms:
+Tell your healthcare provider if you have any of the following signs and symptoms:

 - Tiredness that worsens and does not go away